The Impact of Cosmic Rays on the Kinematics of the Circumgalactic Medium: Summary

 While the quantitative details of modeling cosmic rays in galaxy-scale simulations are still poorly-constrained, our study highlights how significant cosmic-ray pressure support in the CGM fundamentally changes the kinematic signatures of multiphase gas.
 Ultimately, this work demonstrates that detailed comparisons between simulations and observations using synthetic spectroscopy are a powerful tool for constraining the dominant physical processes that govern galaxy evolution.

-\acknowledgements The authors thank Philip Hopkins, Suoqing Ji, and Peng Oh for their insightful comments.
-This research benefited from the KITP Program: ``Fundamentals of Gaseous Halos'', and thus was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.
-IB was supported by HST theory grant HST-AR-15046 and by her tenure as a Blue Waters Graduate Fellow.
+\acknowledgements The authors thank Philip Hopkins, Suoqing Ji, and Peng Oh, and the anonymous referee for their insightful comments.
+IB was supported by HST theory grant HST-AR-15046, the DuBridge Postdoctoral Fellowship from Caltech, and by her tenure as a Blue Waters Graduate Fellow.
 The Blue Waters sustained-petascale computing project is supported by the National Science Foundation (Grants No. OCI-0725070 and No. ACI-1238993) and the State of Illinois.
 JKW acknowledges support as a Cottrell Scholar, from the Research Corporation for Science Advancement, grant ID number 26842.
 Additionally, JKW and KT acknowledge support for this work from NSF-AST 1812521.
 DBF, through the Flatiron Institute, is supported by the Simons Foundation.
+This research benefited from the KITP Program: ``Fundamentals of Gaseous Halos'', and thus was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.